All Saints' Episcopal Church (Briarcliff Manor, New York): History

 The church's opening service was held on December 13, 1854, and Ogilby donated the church's current building and grounds in 1863.
 He gave the church its first name, "All Saints' Church, Brier Cliff, Sing Sing, N. Y.", naming his property Brier Cliff after his family home in Ireland.
 In 1910, the church building was enlarged to the present cruciform shape, and it was consecrated on November 1, 1911.
 In 1945, the church purchased property to the north and east of the building; a parish hall was built there in 1949 and dedicated on January 29, 1950.

-In the 2000s, photographer Mark Sadan informally led the Sunday Photo Group, which had about 24 members and met at All Saints', on the second Sunday of each month.
 In late 2006, the church was featured on Nightline and USA Today for hosting U2charists, Eucharists accompanying U2 songs; the church has held two such services.
 The church estimated that of the people to attend one of their U2charists, 70 percent were visitors.

 Notable rectors include Thomas Hazzard and John Adams Howell.
 Hazzard was the founder of Hope Farm, and was a football player and coach, as well as a minister, dairy farmer, treasurer, and missionary in Liberia.
 John Adams Howell invented the Howell torpedo and other naval devices; he was also a rear admiral in the US Navy.